I try. I really do. But my family members are adamantly against being educated.

 I visited Paris for the first time this past April and fell in love.
 After two failed attempts, which I comepletely blame on Kevin, to celebrate our wedding anniversary there, this year we made it, and Kevin and I were finally able to celebrate our 10th anniversary on our 12th.
 It was totally worth every injustice suffered.
 We spent five glorious days in the most heavenly place on earth, and I have longed for Paris every day since.

-I’m still planning my escape.
-I know I could be happy there, and I’m convinced it’s really America that’s been holding me down this whole time.
+I’m still planning my escape there.
+I know I could be happy in Paris.
+I’m convinced it’s really America that’s been holding me down all this time.
 For now, though, I have to rely on things like NYBG to bring France to me.
 So we went.

 While Monet was the primary motive behind dragging my family to a treasured world-famous destination, I had other reasons as well.
-Despite having lived in New York City, I’d never been to the NYBG, and then as fate would have it, on the chosen date of our visit, we’d also have the opportunity to see a Masta Carver!
+Despite having lived in New York City, I’d never been to the NYBG, and then as fate would have it, on the chosen date of our visit, a Masta Carver was going to be there!
 Live.
 In action.
 It was destiny.

 You may think Masta Pumpkin Carver is a silly title, but you will not be so smug when I show you the pictures.
 Masta Carver is no joke.
 This guy is a very accomplished pumpkin carver, and he takes his Halloween seriously.
 Look: